 SAFEZONE.
-SafeZone provides a public safety application that allows you to call for help with the push of a button.
-It also allows Texas A&M University-Central Texas to communicate emergency information quickly via push notifications, email, and text messages.
+SafeZone provides a public safety application that gives you the ability to call for help with the push of a button.
+It also provides Texas A&M University-Central Texas the ability to communicate emergency information quickly via push notifications, email, and text messages.
 All students automatically receive email and text messages via their myCT accounts.